 Every organization has a purpose and objectives.
-Usually, multiple strategies are taken to achieve these objectives and purpose.
+Usually, multiple strategies are taken to achieve these objectives and purposes.
 As employees, we need to learn what’s important to our Company, work team and us individually.
 Next, set objectives that align with key business strategies to keep you focused on things that have the greatest impact.
-Make it your personal mission to set goals every quarter, achieve your objectives, and do everything you can to help your Company and team with objectives and strategy.
+Make it your personal mission to set goals every quarter, achieve your objectives, and do everything you can to help your company and team with objectives and strategy.

 Are you the kind of person that waits for someone to dangle a carrot, kick you in the pants, give some direction, or in some other way get you motivated?
 Learn the joy and self-satisfaction that comes from doing a good job for yourself, not because someone will notice, or you were told to do it.
 Intrinsic motivation focuses on such things as enjoying the job itself and experiencing feelings of achievement, not by outside influence.
 Be self-motivated to do the best job you can, no matter who is looking.

 Have you ever played a game or sporting event when you did not keep score?
 If you were like most of us, you did not play as hard or put forth your best effort.
 It is like that in the game of work, each of us needs to know our score at work so we can tell if we are winning or not.
 Clearly defined key performance indicators for your job help you put forth your best effort and get better and better.
 It’s like keeping stats at a ballgame noting when points are scored and fouls committed.
 The following questions help define KPIs:

 - What outcomes or results do you produce for the Company, customer, or others?
 How can this be quantified, measured, and tracked?